Humanji7/evidance-grade-contacts/docs/testing.md

 # With browser (Playwright)
-python -m pytest tests/integration/ --browser chromium -v
+python -m pytest tests/integration/ --browser chromium -v python -m pytest tests/integration/ --browser firefox -v
 ```

 Notes
 - Keep pages and selectors in fixtures/ to allow offline replay when possible
 - Mark tests that require network or headless appropriately (xfail/skip if missing)
+- If you see "browser not found" errors, install the required browser in your active venv, e.g.: `python -m playwright install firefox`

 ### 3) Regression tests (gold datasets)
 Scope